will234/paypalnativecheckout-docs/ios.md

 ### Invoking the SDK

 As of PayPal Native Checkout SDK version `1.0.0` , there are two options available for integration.
+Quick/Auto and Manual.

 #### Swift Integration

-The integration methods below are designed to work with Objective-C applications.
 If you have a Swift application and would like to integration, please follow these steps, otherwise you can move on to reviewing [Quick / Auto Integration](#quickauto-integration) and  [Manual Integration](#manual-integration).

 * Obtain a copy of the NativeCheckout.framework, [Direct Download of Release](https://github.com/paypal/paypalcheckout-ios/raw/master/NativeCheckout.framework.zip)
 * Copy unpack the archive, and copy `NativeCheckout.framework` to the root of your Swift project.